matthewaubert/form-validation/README.md

 1. Test out all possible cases

-1. Style validations with CSS using the :valid and :invalid pseudo-classes.
+1. Style validations with CSS using the :valid and :invalid pseudo-classes